jander99/book-notes/carnegie-how-to-win-friends/part-4/chapter-05.md

-# Let the oTher Person Save Face #
+# Let the Other Person Save Face #

 ## Principle: "Let the other person save face." ##